jubitaneja/artifact-cgo/README.md

 ### Evaluation: Section 4.6
 This section measures the impact of precision of dataflow analysis.
-We test compression applications, like Bzip2, bzip; SQLite;
+We test compression applications, like Bzip2, gzip; SQLite;
 and a chess engine, Stockfish as shown presented in Table 2 in paper.